NikitaGordia/mlflow-on-k8s/README.md

 kubectl apply -f k8s/oauth2-proxy.yaml
 ```

+### TODO

+Add backup and restore procedures for MLflow metadata and artifacts.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.